darrellsuggs/darrell.thoughts/_posts/2025-07-27-d0002-dad-mode-attending-galaxycon.md

 I am not a Cosplayer -- I didn't even know the word until a couple of years ago.

-About seven years ago, our oldest daughter introduced our youngest daugther to the "Comicon" concept.
-They went jointly together after than for several years.
+Around seven years ago, our oldest daughter introduced our youngest daugther to the "Comicon" concept.
+They went jointly together after that for several years.
 Then the older daughter had an adult life and job and found herself out of town several years in a row.
 Since our youngest had decided this was a "must-do activity", I volunteered to take her and some friends over.
-That was three years ago I think - I have attened all three since then.
+That was three years ago I think - I have attended all three since then.
 I whine and moan about it a little (it's not cheap, we usually use up a Sunday afternoon doing it, crowded, lots of walking, July, ... you get the picture).
 But, I'll confess that I have begun to enjoy the annual sojourn.

 **Star Struck**